Lady Bowthorpe: 2021: five-year-old season

 On 29 July Lady Bowthorpe, with Shoemark in the saddle, was moved up in distance for the Nassau Stakes over ten furlongs at Goodwood Racecourse and started the 100/30 third favourite behind Audarya and Joan of Arc in a six-runner field which also included Empress Josephine, Zeyaadah (Hoppings Stakes) and Technique.
 Lady Bowthorpe settled in third place behind Joan of Arc and Zeyaadah before gaining the advantage a furlong out and staying on well in the closing stages to win by one and a half lengths.
 Jarvis, who was winning his first Group 1 race since Grand Lodge took the St James's Palace Stakes in 1994, said: "I've never lost faith in myself as a racehorse trainer, quite a lot of other people may have done but that doesn't really bother me...
 I was confident she'd stay.
 I was a little bit worried about [Zeyaadah] because she wasn't stopping but I know we've got that great turn of foot and that's her real strength.
 She's relaxed and settling so much better now.
 She's a superstar..."
+Her next race was the Prix Jean Romanet at Deauville, where she started favourite but finished seventh of eight runners, five and a quarter lengths behind the winner.
+Lady Bowthorpe made her final racecourse appearance on British Champions Day at Ascot in the Queen Elizabeth II Stakes.
+She started as a 40/1 outsider and finished third of ten runners, one and a half lengths behind Baaeed and Palace Pier.

+Her trainer said "I think that was a career-best performance.
+The first and second are probably the two best milers in the world, so we’re the third best."

+Breeding career

+Lady Bowthorpe was retired to paddocks following the Queen Elizabeth II Stakes.
+She had her first foal, a colt by Dubawi, in January 2023.